joeblew99/gu/docs/Getting Started.md

 ```

-Like the above code, `Gu CSS` combines the power of Go templates to allow usage of
-context objects which can influence the value of a style property generated based
-on the value of the context's attributes.

 - The Subscriber component

 This component defines the structure which defines how a subscription is collected.
 It provides the necessary HTML structure, styles and events needed to create a fully
 functioning subscription input and submitter.

 We import the packages which provides the functionality we need.
 A few are imported
 into the package using the `.` approach which allows us the use of the methods,
 structures without using a package name alias and this is done for convenience and
 not a general rule or a advised rule.

 ```go